OMG! THE SIG BRACE IS LEGAL AGAIN - The Legal Brief!

 Duration: 5:52

-This legal brief from The Gun Collective, presented by Adam Kraut, clarifies the ATF's stance on the legality of shouldering firearms equipped with stabilizing braces.
-It explains that incidental shouldering of a brace does not constitute a redesign making a firearm an illegal Short Barreled Rifle (SBR), provided the brace itself is not modified or reconfigured for use as a shoulder stock.
-The ATF's position, particularly concerning SB Tactical's analysis, emphasizes that affirmative steps to permanently affix or undermine the brace's functionality as a brace are what trigger NFA purview.
+This Legal Brief from The Gun Collective, featuring Adam Kraut, Esq., clarifies the ATF's stance on shouldering AR pistols equipped with stabilizing braces.
+The expert analysis explains that simply shouldering a brace does not constitute an illegal Short Barreled Rifle (SBR) under the National Firearms Act (NFA), provided the brace itself has not been reconfigured or permanently affixed as a shoulder stock.
+The video details the ATF's evolving interpretation and emphasizes that affirmative steps to redesign the firearm are key to NFA purview.

 Quick Summary